President Trump Misses 90-Day Deadline To Appoint a Cybersecurity Team After Alleged Russian Hacking

 You really expected these people to keep their promises?
 Does everybody vote for them just so they can have something to complain about?
 Don't expect to be taken seriously when you consistently reelect over 95% of them.
 You reward them for lying, so I hope you don't expect them to stop doing so.

 You mean Trump didn't keep his word?!
-(Score:2)
+(Score:1)

 Continuous behaviors of ineptitude in the highest office of this land.
 With precedents like this being put in place, all of our future POTUS' don't even need to worry about lifting a finger in Washington..
 You can just work on your golf game for four years on the taxpayer dime.